What Is the Difference Between a Misdemeanor and a Felony in Louisiana?

 Being convicted of a felony also has consequences even after being released from prison.
 Many felons are not allowed to vote, have firearms, or get a job in certain fields.

 Now that you know what is the difference between a felony and a misdemeanor you are better prepared to fight your legal battle.
 Being charged with either one is very serious and could have serious consequences for the rest of your life.

 Fortunately, you don’t have to go through it alone.

-If you’re looking for a lawyer to help you with your case, contact your Baton Rouge criminal lawyer, Carl Barkemeyer, Criminal Defense Attorney.
+If you’re looking for a lawyer to help you with your case, contact your Louisiana criminal lawyers at the Barkemeyer Law Firm.